Blueberry Muffins with Crumb Topping

 Another thing that’s nice about these muffins is I find they taste best a couple hours after they’re baked.

 This means that they’re fantastic for making ahead of time, whether you’re baking them ahead for hosting at home or if you’re bringing them elsewhere.
+They’re one of my go-to’s for brunch, along with these moist buttermilk Chocolate Muffins.

 I find myself gifting these quite a bit to friends, family, and neighbors.
 I put them in these cute paper boxes that I buy online (affiliate) and they look so beautiful!